 With news of Google looking at encrypted sites as a ranking signal, I knew this was the time to pull the trigger (so to speak).
-So, over the next little while you’re going to see this site change elements to comply with full encryption.
+So, over the next little while, you’re going to see these elements change to comply with full encryption.
 I’ve been doing work to correct some of the smaller things – so there will be some hiccups.
 In that time, older posts may contain unencrypted components on the full switch is complete.
 I apologize in advance if you get any sorts of dumb errors from your browser.

 This may take some time while I test functions, plugins, and other parts of the site for compliance (and making sure I’ve covered all required standards).
 If you find something amiss, please do let me know below in the comments.

 Update: The core of this switch is done, though many older (2012 and earlier posts) use image tags off to the old blog’s image storage location with a non-HTTPS connection.
 I’ve decided the take the time to store those images here instead of just changing the link to HTTPS.
 Naturally, all of that will be a considerably larger effort, so I’m not attacking it as aggressively.